-The saying “quality over quantity” holds true in many facets of life—so why not use this mindset to plan productive team meetings?
+The saying “quality over quantity” holds true in many facets of life—so why not use this mindset to plan productive meetings?

 If you read our last post on the psychology of routine meetings, you know the difference between meetings that make teams more efficient and ones that aren’t truly essential.
-In this post, we’ll look at three key areas where social science can help us reinvent meetings to focus on quality, enabling teams to get the most out of meetings that are really, truly needed:
+In this post, we’ll look at three key areas where social science can help us reinvent meetings to focus on quality, enabling teams to get the most out of productive meetings that are really, truly needed:

 - Attendees: When two heads are worse than one